 Each project is planned according to your needs and preferences.
 Whether the outcome is a full classification design or a feasibility study, we pay special attention to careful project planning.

-Our research and development (R&D) function has carried out more than 660 application studies exploring various markets, project feasibility, product applicability, machineries and systems.
+Our research and development (R&D) function has carried out around 700 application studies exploring various markets, project feasibility, product applicability, machineries and systems.
 These also serve as an excellent basis for developing state-of-the-art concepts.

 With a prototype vessel, it is essential that the project is well-defined before approaching yards.
 All yards can then start from the same basis, the owner receives comparable proposals and gets the desired design at an affordable price.
 Not all yards have the capacity or the experience to produce the necessary design by themselves.
 In China, for instance, an owner’s outline project is practically always required to receive a proposal from the yard.

 If the project is for a conversion FPSO, the candidate hull should be known in this phase so that the design is based on the actual hull to be converted.
 The condition of the candidate hull should also be evaluated in order for the tendering yards to be able to take into account the extent of the required steel modifications and new equipment.

 At the end of the outline project, the owner can send yards invitations to tender.